E-Statistics, Group Invariance and Anytime Valid Testing: Preparation for the Main Results

-Invariance, as data-reduction method, has a long tradition in statistics \citep{eaton_group_1989}.
-Perhaps the closest result to the ones we present is the classical theorem of Hunt and Stein \cite[see][Section~8.5]{lehmann_testing_2005}.
-It establishes that, in group-invariant models like the ones we treat here, there is no loss in considering only group-invariant tests when searching for most powerful tests.
-The relation of data reductions based in invariance and sufficiency are well understood \citep{hall_relationship_1965}.
-In the Bayesian literature, group-invariant inference with right Haar priors has been thoroughly studied \citep{dawid_marginalization_1973,berger1998bayes}.
-It has been shown that, in contrast to some other improper priors, inference based on right Haar priors yields admissible procedures in a decision-theoretical sense \citep{eaton_group_2002,eaton_consistency_1999} However, there have also been concerns in the Bayesian literature \citep{sun_objective_2007,berger_objective_2008} that in some situations, the right Haar prior is not uniquely defined, and different choices lead to different conclusions.
-Interestingly, as we discuss in Section~\ref{sec:discussion}, in our setting this issue cannot arise.
-Finally, we mention \citep{liang2004exact} who provide exact minimax procedures for predictive density estimation for general location- and scale-families under Kullback-Leibler loss.
-Although there are clearly some similarities, the precise minimax result they prove is quite different; we provide a more detailed comparison in Section~\ref{sec:discussion}.
+Related ideas can also be found in the Bayesian literature, where group-invariant inference with right Haar priors has been studied \citep{dawid_marginalization_1973,berger1998bayes}.
+It has been shown that, in contrast to some other improper priors, inference based on right Haar priors yields admissible procedures in a decision-theoretical sense \citep{eaton_group_2002,eaton_consistency_1999}.
+However, there have also been concerns that the underlying group (and hence the right Haar prior) is not uniquely defined in some situations, and that different choices lead to different conclusions \citep{sun_objective_2007,berger_objective_2008}.
+Interestingly, as we briefly discuss in Section~\ref{sec:discussion} and at length in Appendix~\ref{app:herecomesthesun}, this issue cannot arise in our setting.
+In the same appendix, we point out similarities and the main difference to the information-theoretic work of \citet{liang2004exact}, who provide exact min-max procedures for predictive density estimation for general location and scale families under Kullback-Leibler loss.
+In a nutshell, despite some similarities, the precise min-max result that they prove is not comparable to the results presented here.